gumcast/gumcast-client/src/blog/2024/discord-and-2024/README.md

 handlebars: true
 ---

-It looks like 2024 is about to end and I there haven't been any udpates to Gumcast!
+It looks like 2024 is about to end and there haven't been any udpates to Gumcast!
 Lets remedey that.

 ## Join Our Discord